Code-Institute-Submissions/Upon-Wonder/README.md

 on the other side of the page.
 When you click the button you will go to the about page.

 ### About
-The about page features a hero image of the band again, and a logo on top of the hero image.
+The Tour Dates page starts of with an alert section on top of a hero image of the band to inform the visitor about the new merchandise that is to be released.
+The hero image also has a logo on top of it (not visible on phone devices).
 The page includes a heading text with the title of the page, information about the band itself and also a presentation of each band member together with an image of them each.

 ### Gallery